faraza/browsercoin/README.md

 Later, we will show aggregate stats on the server such as total number of active miners and number of miners added/dropped over time.
 These stats would be hard or impossible to determine on a traditional blockchain, because the miners would not send data to a central server.
 While a centralized server is not required for Browsercoin, it is something nice that we can toggle on to provide interesting insights about blockchain performance.
 To reiterate, none of these are 'real' coins but are educational and experimental tools for understanding the blockchain.
 We can launch two versions of each coin - one which does communicate with a central server to provide stats, and one that doesn't, as some might consider a blockchain in which all nodes communicate with a central server to be illegitimate.

+P2P initially discovery will be implemented in the beginning with a signaling server.
+However, this violates the distributed blockchain principle of not being reliant on a centralized server.
+Later, we will publish the addresses of well known full nodes on the Browsercoin page, in order to demonstrate this principle of P2P discovery.
+Ideally, this should be mirrored on many different websites controlled by different parties to mitigate the consequences of an attacker hacking the webpage.

 ----------
 WhitePaperCoin